Home » Civic Society

 Conservation Areas

-We are taking a closer interest in the changes that take place in the four Conservation Areas (CA) in Bollington.
+We take a close interest in changes that take place in the four Conservation Areas (CA) in Bollington.
 These are described in full on separate pages.

-We have also discussed with the CEC Highway Authority their compliance with Conservation Area guidelines while maintaining our roads.
+We have also discussed with the CEC Highway Authority their compliance with Conservation Area guidelines while maintaining our roads, such as laying narrow primrose no parking lines in CAs, rather than the wide bright yellow lines that we are more familiar with.

 Development planning (ongoing)

 We watch planning applications, discuss them with those having an interest and make representations to Councillors and CEC planners where we wish to challenge proposals.
-If you are concerned about a proposal and would like to discuss it with the Civic Society please email the chairman Ken Edwards.
+If you are concerned about a proposal and would like to discuss it with the Civic Society please email the chairman Chris Kettlety.

 History and heritage (ongoing)